 The list of questions can be extended.
 Especially here there are huge differences from SMEs to enterprises.
 Nevertheless, at this point we can give a recommendation for an EAI software that fits a wide range of companies: Make.

 Make does not call itself Enterprise Integration Application, but describes itself as Integration Platform as a Service.
-But there is a lot of overlap: a middleware connects different applications and the interface allows process modelling thanks to filters, conditions and branching.
+But there is a lot of overlap: a middleware connects different applications and the interface allows process modeling thanks to filters, conditions and branching.
 Make relies entirely on cloud applications: These provide suitable interfaces and can thus be connected quickly thanks to the available adapters.

-A look at Make is therefore worthwhile for both small and large companies that want to optimise and accelerate their business processes.
+A look at Make is therefore worthwhile for both small and large companies that want to optimize and accelerate their business processes.
 You can take a look at the application free of charge here.
 Or arrange an initial consultation with us without obligation.
 Together we will find individual solutions that are flexible and scalable.